japaric-archived/homu-on-heroku/README.md

 ### Deploy the Heroku app

 - Deploy the Heroku app that resides in this repository by clicking the button below.
+Go with the default values for pretty much everything, but feel free to set a name for the Heroku app.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+Your Heroku app will crash right after deploying it because we haven't set right values for the credentials -- we'll do that in a bit.

 From this point, I'll refer to the name of your Heroku app as `$HEROKU_APP`.